Guy Motors: Post-war years

 After the war, Guy returned to civilian production, with bus production remaining a mainstay and retaining a strong emphasis on export sales to their major markets, including South Africa, Pakistan and the Netherlands.
 In 1947, Guy received orders for 70 BTX 30 ft from Belfast, which were fitted with electrical equipment by GEC, and 50 BT 26 ft models for Wolverhampton, which carried BTH electrical equipment.
-Guy had by then built 496 trolleybus chassis, but in 1948, they acquired Sunbeam Commercial Vehicles Limited and from then on, all trolleybuses produced (except some for UK operators carrying Karrier badges) carried the Sunbeam name.
+Guy had by then built 496 trolleybus chassis, but in 1948, they acquired Sunbeam Commercial Vehicles and from then on, all trolleybuses produced (except some for UK operators carrying Karrier badges) carried the Sunbeam name.
 Trolleybuses continued to sell well, with the Sunbeam becoming the most popular model in South Africa.

 In 1950 Guy motors signed an agreement with Mahindra & Mahindra of Mumbai, India a multinational automobile manufacturer to assemble their vehicles in India and also represent Guy motors throughout India and also share workforce between the two companies.